eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-vscode.md

 ## Adding a deployment registry

 Before projects can be deployed on Kubernetes, you need to specify a docker registry.
-In this example we use DockerHub.
+DockerHub is used in this example:

 1\.
 If it's not already open, navigate to the connection details page by way of the link: